civicdata/governance-docs/cda-gov.md

 Meeting Roles (every meeting):Two specific meeting roles shall be designated at each meeting of the core membership:

 Chairs
-The Core Membership captains will function as chairs.
+The Core Membership will function as chairs.
 Chairs are responsible for: facilitating Core Membership meetings and representing the Core Membership.
 Responsible with the Recorder for soliciting items for and establishing the agenda for each meeting.
 Ensure the Recorder has posted the agenda one week prior to the meeting